back

 rmap_write_protect() then reads rmap_head->val at the OOB address.
 If non-zero, it interprets the value as either a direct SPTE pointer or a pte_list_desc * and clears the writable bit.
 That is a kernel OOB read followed by a conditional kernel OOB write at an attacker-influenced address.
 On a slab allocation it would be the start of a familiar exploit chain.

-The half-step — where the rmap actually lives
+Where the rmap lives

 The previous draft of this writeup assumed the rmap array was a slab object, and reasoned about spraying kmalloc-2048 or kmalloc-4096 neighbours to control the value at rmap_head->val.
 That reasoning is wrong.
 Look at the allocator: